ijcai2023/UNI_KD/README.md

 # Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data

-**UNI_KD** is a PyTorch implementation for Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data.
+**UNI_KD** is a PyTorch implementation for IJCAI 2023 Papaer "Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data".

 # Disclaimer: This work is for research only and not for commercial use!